 Professor Graeme Close, leading researcher and sports nutritionist, explains why vitamin D is essential to the health and performance of athletes, and what levels of vitamin D they need.
-The expert view on why vitamin D is essential to the health and performance of athletes, and what levels of vitamin D they need.

 Vitamin D is often termed the 'sunshine vitamin,' since the vast majority of its synthesis takes place in the skin via sunlight exposure (or more specifically ultraviolet B radiation exposure).